Thailand Implements Strict Ebola Quarantine After New Cases Reported in Uganda

 What Happened

-Thailand announced strict quarantine measures for Ebola, including for asymptomatic individuals, after the WHO declared the Bundibugyo strain a public health emergency.
-The rare strain spread across two countries before detection.
+Uganda reported additional Ebola cases, bringing the total to seven, while Thailand announced strict quarantine measures for travelers, including those without symptoms, after the WHO declared the Bundibugyo strain a public health emergency.

 Why It Matters